findesgh/cosmic_dustbox/README.md

 To introduce the objects central to how we describe cosmic dust, assume we are interested in the dust in a certain environment.
 Assume then that we cut some volume out of said environment.
-The volume should, of course, be representative the environment.
+The volume should, of course, be representative of the environment.
 So if we are interested in the dust in the Solar System as a whole, a cubic meter of space somewhere between Earth and Mars will be too small and a box the size of the Milky Way will be too large.
 Suppose we collected all of the dust grains contained in this volume.
 We would like to be able to describe this collection with a reasonable degree of accuracy without